Heather Reid (sports administrator): Women's Sport

 Reid has been a strong advocate for gender equity, women in sport and mentoring.
 She has held various volunteer roles as well as the following professional positions: Director and CEO of the ACT Association for Women in Sport and Recreation (1990-1993) and National Executive Director of Womensport Australia (1994-1998).
 She wrote a guide for facilitating mentoring relationships and subsequently delivered Mentor as Anything programs across Australia.
 Reid was a consultant and project officer at the Australian Sports Commission between 1999 and 2003 working on strategies and programs related to women in sport, ethics, harassment free sport, Play by the Rules and Active Australia.
 Reid was a member and chair of the ACT Advisory Council on Women and Sport (2003-2008) and was a member of the ACT Sport and Recreation Council (2008-2012).

 In 2020 she and Marion Stell co-wrote Women in Boots: Football and Feminism in the 1970s.
+Since 2021, Reid has been a Director on the Board of Women Onside.